Minneapolis Tomato T-Shirt

 Pick your top five words and don’t expect to be known for “Minnesota Red Fruit Tank Top” if the words you use are “Minneapolis Tomato T-shirt.”

 The best part of the article is that he weaves the words “t-shirt,” “Minneapolis,” and “tomato,” in and out of the content of the article, and then gambles: “If I’m right,” he says, “in a few weeks a Google search for 'Minneapolis tomato t-shirt' should bring you right back here.”

 The article was in the second page of Google search results for “Minneapolis Tomato T-shirt.”

 After Two Days:

 If I’m right, this article should start moving up in results right along with his.
 I’ve even added an image of a t-shirt with “Minneapolis Tomato” on it to see if we get a spot in the image results.
 It might take a while.
 We should check back in a month or so.

 If you are interested in SEO, it’s a great no-nonsense article to read:

 A little note: This article refers to results on google.com.
 Yale also has a Google Search Appliance that is called the GSA and searches only Yale websites.
 We’ll talk about that in some other news article.

 This article was posted on 8/13/2012.
 On 8/15/2012, the article came up third in search results on google.com for "Minneapolis Tomato T-shirt" and FIRST in image search results.
 IT CAN BE DONE.
 YOU CAN DO THIS TOO.

-This Article was submitted by Lena V Parker, on Monday, August 13, 2012.
+This article was submitted by Lena V Smith Parker on August 13, 2012.